King's Highway 401 - Images

 Highway 400 is Southern Ontario's major north-south freeway.
 It leads north from Toronto extending to Parry Sound.
 Click here for Highway 400 images.

 City of Toronto View looking easterly along Highway 401 from the Highway 400 interchange.
-This photo was taken shortly after the westbound express lanes were rehabilitated and widened.
-An extra westbound lane was added to the westbound express lanes through the Highway 400 interchange in 2007.
+This photo was taken shortly after the westbound Express Lanes were rehabilitated and widened. in 2007, An extra westbound lane was added to the westbound Express Lanes through the Highway 400 interchange.

 Photo taken: November 25th, 2007.